The Scots-Irish

 SYNOPSIS

-THE SCOTS-IRISH: A MUSICAL JOURNEY, a two-hour documentary for PBS with related material for digital media, will explore how the Scotch-Irish have influenced America’s democratic traditions, conflicts and values in ways that remain relevant today, with the same spirit reflected in their traditional music.
-The format will blend narrative with music performance to unfold the story.
+THE SCOTS-IRISH -- A MUSICAL JOURNEY will be a two-hour documentary for PBS and U.K. and Irish television, with related material for digital media.
+The project will explore how the Scots-Irish have influenced America’s democratic traditions, conflicts and values in ways that remain relevant today, with the same spirit reflected in their traditional music.
 Although ours is at heart an American story, we will devote significant attention to the history of this group’s forebears in Scotland and Ireland to provide context.

 Our film will not be ancestor-worship, but rather an objective, exhaustively researched history based on solid scholarship.
 We have enlisted as consultants some of the world’s most eminent scholars in Ulster-Scots/Scotch-Irish history, music, and culture.